Single-Photon Counting Receivers for Optical Wireless Communications in Future 6G Networks: Concluding Remarks and Future Research Directions

 \begin{IEEEbiographynophoto}{Robert K. Henderson} is a Professor of Electronic Imaging in the School of Engineering at the University of Edinburgh.
 In 2014, he was awarded a prestigious ERC advanced fellowship.
 He is an advisor to Sense Photonics and a Fellow of the IEEE and the Royal Society of Edinburgh. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Majid Safari} is a Reader in the Institute for Digital Communications at the University of Edinburgh and an associate editor of IEEE Transactions on Communications.
-His main research interest is the application of information theory and signal processing in optical communications including fiber-optic communication, free-space optical communication, visible light communication, and quantum communication. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Majid Safari} is a Professor of Optical and Wireless Communications at the University of Edinburgh and an associate editor of IEEE Transactions on Communications.
+His main research interest is the application of information theory and signal processing in optical wireless communications.
+He is a recipient of Mitacs Fellowship and prestigious grants from Leverhulme Trust and EPSRC. \end{IEEEbiographynophoto}